I divide my life into two parts.

-Hemiplegia occurs when the brain gets severely injured, be it by a traumatic brain injury sustained in a car crash or during a vicious, physical assault; a stroke or aneurysm etc.
+Hemiplegia occurs when the brain gets severely injured, be it by a traumatic brain injury sustained in a car crash or during a vicious, physical assault; a stroke or an aneurysm.

-When I was out of harm’s way, I was send to Pasteur Rehabilitation Centre (also situated in Bloemfontein), where I started my long journey to independence – to relearn how to walk.
+When I was finally out of harm’s way, I was send to Pasteur Rehabilitation Centre (also situated in Bloemfontein), because I had to relearn how to walk.